was-siri-us/Radix.Ai/README.md

 # Radix.Ai

-This project was developed by us (Team Clover) as part of the [https://mgit.ac.in/hacksavvy/](HackSavvy'24 )National-level hackathon hosted by [https://mgit.ac.in/](Mahatma Gandhi Institute of Technology), where we secured 5th place🏅
+This project was developed by us (Team Clover) as part of the [ https://mgit.ac.in/hacksavvy/ ]( HackSavvy'24  ) National-level hackathon hosted by [https://mgit.ac.in/](Mahatma Gandhi Institute of Technology), where we secured 5th place🏅

 Our Project aims to assist Radilogists diagnose diseases accurately and efficiently by: